Hometown: Reading, PA

 Previous Degrees: BA Environmental Studies – Temple University ‘11, MSc Urban Geography – Utrecht University ‘12

-Mary’s research explores connections between the built environment and travel behavior with an emphasis on health implications of transportation.
+Mary’s research explores connections between the built environment and travel behavior with an emphasis on the health implications of transportation.
 Most recently, she’s worked with researchers at UNC’s Institute for the Environment to explore how school siting policies can impact children’s exposure to air pollution during their school commutes.

 Within the department, Mary serves on the PhD policy committee and has been a Teaching Assistant for the last three years.
-She also serves as the faculty liaison for the PhD program, which has allowed her to keep PhD students plugged in to department-level goals and visions for the future.
-This past year Mary received the Doctoral Student Excellence in Teaching Award, which recognized her for her exceptional commitment to student achievement and engagement.
+She also serves as the faculty liaison for the PhD program, which has allowed her to keep PhD students plugged into department-level goals and visions for the future.
+This past year, Mary received the Doctoral Student Excellence in Teaching Award, which recognized her for her exceptional commitment to student achievement and engagement.

-Mary is currently a student representative for the Association of Collegiate Schools of Planning where she hopes to strengthen inclusivity and participation for doctoral students within the field of planning.
+Mary is currently a student representative for the Association of Collegiate Schools of Planning, where she hopes to strengthen inclusivity and participation for doctoral students within the field of planning.